Bio

 • 2014 Award for Professional Excellence from the Association for Continuing Legal Education (ACLEA), in Programs category, for seminar The War of the Roses in the Digital Age

-• American Bar Association, Family Law Section; Litigation Section
+• American Bar Association, Family Law Section; Litigation Section, 1991 to present

-• North Carolina Bar Association, Family Law Section; Litigation Section
+• North Carolina Bar Association, Family Law Section; Litigation Section, 1991 to present

 • Wake County Bar Association